-During the final term in F2, the children have opportunities to visit the Year 1 classrooms for story and have opportunities to visit with their parents as part of our transition library.
-The children visit after school to borrow a book from the Year 1 classroom over a three week period.
-This allows parents the opportunity to ask questions, visit the classroom and ensure children develop their confidence with the transition to Year 1.
+During the final term in F2, the children have opportunities to visit the Year 1 classrooms for story with the Year 1 staff.
 The children in F2 use the Year 1 classrooms for story times and practise sitting at the tables when the Year 1s are out having PE or assembly.

-Year 1 and F2 teachers moderate pieces of work together and agree on the starting points for Year 1.
+Year 1 and F2 teacher's moderate pieces of work together and agree on the starting points for Year 1.
 We also meet with the Year 1 teachers to discuss each individual child.
 They are also given a copy of the end of year reports which relates to the three characteristics of effective learning.
 This supports the teachers when planning for their first term in Year 1.